 We might decry the Romans as barbaric for their enjoyment of brutal arena combat.
-But could we diagnose this aspect of Roman culture as the symptom of an absurdly unequal society of Caesars and war slaves, unbridled imperialism and the cheapness of human life?
+But could we diagnose this aspect of Roman culture as the symptom of an absurdly unequal society of Caesars and war slaves, unbridled imperialism, and the cheapness of human life?

-In this, we draw a one by one comparison with the world of The Hunger Games (2008).
-After the Capitol took over the world, it subjugated its peoples into 12 Districts.
+In this, we draw a one-by-one comparison with the world of The Hunger Games (2008).
+After the Capitol took over the world, it subjugated its people into 12 Districts.
 To affirm dominance, they host an annual competition where two slaves from each District are taken to a remote, enclosed location to kill and be killed until a single soul remains.
 Residents of the dominant Capitol serve the allegory of the Romans watching the games as entertainment.
-To strengthen the connection between societal ills and blood sport, we examine the subsequent instalments of the series, Catching Fire and Mockingjay.
+To strengthen the connection between societal ills and blood sport, we examine the subsequent installments of the series, Catching Fire and Mockingjay.
 As we progress, the focus narrows more and more on the injustice and cruelty wreaked by the decadent Capitol until the story reaches a point of total rebellion.
-The pop-culture legacy of The Hunger Games is its portrayal of young-adult revolution against a corrupt empire, more so than the initial death game premise.
+The pop-culture legacy of The Hunger Games is its portrayal of a young-adult revolution against a corrupt empire, more so than the initial death game premise.

 Squid Game shows us a particularly topical rendition.
 The corrupt society that spawns a terrifying series of children’s games with deadly consequences isn’t some far-flung dystopia, but our very own, current capitalistic world.
-In an intensely neoliberal society, the impoverished are an undesirable class, subjugated by the necessity of money, trapped by its insufficiency.
+In an intensely neoliberal society, the impoverished are an undesirable class, subjugated by the necessity of money, and trapped by its insufficiency.

 After the initial group drafted into the Squid Game suffers its first game, as well as its first mass casualty, the contestants are given the choice to leave and ply forward on their own in the cold, harsh world.
 Not only do nearly half the contestants vote to stay, almost all of them decide to return after being initially dismissed.
 In a subversion of the confinement trope, the real horror doesn’t lurk in the claustrophobic entrapment, but the economic reality these characters face.